Hitisha-G/matic-docs/docs/develop/wallets/venly/custom_tokens.md

 ## Non-Fungible Tokens (NFTs)

 Venly has developed its service in such a way that it will automatically pick up custom created Non-Fungible Tokens (NFTs) if they follow the ERC721 and ERC1155 standard.
-This makes Venly the only wallet platform to show all NFTs that are live on the Polygon network.

 ![The Hulk ERC1155 NFT on Polygon](img/06.png)